aesophor/x86-Assembly-Projects/Windows/midterm_notes.md

 ### 3.1 Section Review (p.
 95)
 1. Using the value -35, write it as an integer literal in decimal, hexadecimal, octal and binary formats that are consistent with MASM syntax.
-2. Is A5h a valid hexadecimal literal? **No. A leading 0 is required**
+2. Is A5h a valid hexadecimal literal? **No. A leading 0 is required (A hexadecimal literal beginning with a letter must have a leading zero to prevent the assembler from interpreting it as an identifier.)**
 3. Does the multiplication operator (*) has a higher precedence than the division operator (/) in integer expressions? **No. Same.**
 4. Create a single integer expression that uses all the operators from Section 3.1.2.
 Calculate the value of the expression. **30 mod (3 * 4) + (3 - 1) / 2**
 5. Write the real number -6.2 x 10^4 as a real number literal using MASM syntax. **-6.2E + 04**